Schedule Your Diagnostic Consultation

 • 92% of those that blog multiple times a day acquire clients through their websites.

-SP Home Run did some of its own research in a survey a few months back and found that most small tech companies have a huge disconnect between frequency of social media participation and blogging.
-In other words, they’re participating actively in places like LinkedIn, Facebook, and Twitter, but hardly ever blogging.
-This makes it really easy for you to dominate your competitors just by consistently covering the basics.
+SP Home Run did some of its own research in a survey a few months back and found that most small tech companies have a huge disconnect between the frequency of social media participation and blogging.
+In other words, they’re participating actively in places like LinkedIn, Facebook, and Twitter but hardly ever blogging.
+This makes it easy for you to dominate your competitors by consistently covering the basics.

 So revisiting our original question: how often should a B2B software company blog?

 Daily blogging gives you a very good chance to acquire clients through your website.
-Blogging at least twice a day makes website client acquisition just about a certainty (92% chance).
+Blogging at least twice daily makes website client acquisition just about a certainty (92% chance).

 And from our standpoint of studying many poorly constructed blogging strategies, half-baked lead generation strategies, and completely-ignored lead to customer conversion paths, the only reason the 8% of those blogging twice or more a day aren’t acquiring clients via their websites is almost certainly due to planning and execution issues.